Border Affairs is sober, authentic and credible

 Relevance and Importance

-Published from the Indian capital of New Delhi in January, April, July and October every year, Border Affairs is a sober, authentic and credible Quarterly Journal on India’s strategically-located states bordering China, Pakistan, Nepal, Bangladesh and Bhutan.
+Published from the Indian capital of New Delhi till April 1, 2026, Border Affairs was a sober, authentic and credible Quarterly Journal on India’s strategically-located states bordering China, Pakistan, Nepal, Bangladesh and Bhutan.

-The journal contains well-researched material and has a close look on the contemporary scene; its coverage of Jammu and Kashmir, Ladakh, North-East, Tibet, Tibetan Diaspora, Pakistan, Nepal, China and Bhutan is held in high esteem in knowledgeable circles.
-It has a special focus on people in these regions while, of course, writing on terrorism and activities related with it which dominate Border Affairs’ wide range.
+The journal contained well-researched material and had a close look on the contemporary scene; its coverage of Jammu and Kashmir, Ladakh, North-East, Tibet, Tibetan Diaspora, Pakistan, Nepal, China and Bhutan was held in high esteem in knowledgeable circles.
+Researchers found its exahaustive coverage useful.

 Click below to download the previous Issues